NomuraS/GPAL/README.md

 An automated theorem prover of a labelled sequent calculus for Public Announcement Logic, GPAL.

-(1) Install ghci, a compiler for Haskell.
+(1) Install ghc, a compiler for Haskell.

 (2) ghc --make GPAL